Understanding the CCTV Drain Inspection Report: A Guide for Homeowners

 Key Takeaways

-- Repair or maintenance work required are also given.
+- The recommendations for repair or maintenance tasks are also provided.

-What is what is a CCTV Drain Inspection Report?
+What is what is a what is CCTV?
+Drain Inspection Report?

 Introduction